dfloer/SC2k-docs/sc2 file spec.md

 ## XLAB

-Labels pointed to by the pointers from XTXT.
+Labels pointed to by the pointers from [XTXT](#xtxt).
+256 total entries.

-6400/25=256, so 256 x 25B labels stored as ASCII text.
 Labels aren't just signs, but also things like the names for microsims that can have names given to them.

-**Label Structure**
+### Label Data Structure

+Each entry is a fixed 25 bytes.
+The first byte is the length of the ASCII data, then up to 23 bytes of ASCII text and finally a null (`/x00`) termination.
+If the termination is not the 25th byte, the rest is padded out by null data (or, due to a bug in some versions of the game, garbage data).

+### Label Indices

 Label structure uses similar offsets as in XTXT.